Yngwie Malmsteen "Eclipse" Album Review Featuring Keyboardist Mats Olausson

 A Brief iIntroduction to the album Eclipse

 When the album Eclipse was written, Yngwie Malmsteen by this time had released his fifth full length album.
 The year was 1990 and a new decade was beginning.
-With this album, we have a new keyboard player in the name of Mats Olausson that has been with Yngwie pretty much ever since.
+With this album, we have a new keyboard player in the name of Mats Olausson that had been with Yngwie pretty much ever since.
 He has been the only real constant member since that time.
 And for this album there is another new vocalist.
 His name is Goran Edman who is from Sweden.
 The album contains 11 songs for over 45 minutes in length.
 The album’s lyrical concepts deal with relationships and love.
+The production is crisper compared to 1988’s Odyssey album.

 - Making Love